-- a) No Dunk Tanks permitted Diocese insurance does no cover food trucks. - I. Releasing Students during the School Day - 1.
+- a) No dunk tanks permitted Diocese insurance does not cover dunk tanks. - I. Releasing Students during the School Day - 1.
 Students will be released only to a parent/guardian or to an individual authorized by the parent/guardian.
 Ordinarily, the parent/guardian's authorization to release a student to a non- parent/guardian is in writing. - 2.
 An ill student will be released only to a parent or authorized person as listed on the Emergency Information Card.
 Please sign out at the main office. - J. School Advisory Council Role, Purpose, and Function - A Catholic School Advisory Council (SAC) is a body whose members are selected and/or elected to advise the Principal and Pastor.
 Our Lady of the Lake Catholic School is part of the educational mission of Our Lady of the Lake Parish for which the pastor is the canonical administrator.
-He delegates, according to archdiocesan policy, administrative responsibilities to the school principal, who is accountable to him. - 2.
+He delegates, according to archdiocesan policy, administrative

+- responsibilities to the school principal, who is accountable to him. - 2.
 In the Archdiocese, all local School Advisory Councils are advisory in nature.
 An advisory council operates in the policy-making process by formulating and adopting but never enacting policy. - 3.
 Advisory implies that the pastor/principal will listen to the advice of the council in certain designated matters prior to a decision being made. - 4.
 The umbrella role of the Catholic School Advisory Council is to advise.
-This very general responsibility resolves into six distinct functions: - a) Participate in and encourage strategic planning - b) Help develop and defend policy - c) Offer financial advice - d) Serve as a good public relations source - e) Evaluate itself periodically - f) Participate in the selection process of the Principal, who is the Advisory Council's Executive Officer - g) SAC President organizes SAC agenda
+This very general responsibility resolves into six distinct functions: - a) Participate in and encourage strategic planning - b) Help develop and defend policy - c) Offer financial advice - d) Serve as a good public relations source - e) Evaluate itself periodically - f) Be positive in and out of school related functions - g) May be asked to participate in the selection process of the Principal, who is the Advisory Council's Executive Officer - h) SAC president organizes SAC agendas and communication